Amir Habibullah Khan Saadi: Military career

 As was the case with many scions of landed Rajput families, who considered the military as a noble and honourable calling, Habibullah Khan, opted for a military career.

 Habibullah Khan received his military training at The Infantry School, Mhow, the oldest and largest military training centre of the British Indian Army, and was commissioned in 1938 as a Second Lieutenant in the 2nd Royal Horse ("Lancers"), an elite cavalry unit of the British Indian Army.
 He served in Hyderabad Deccan, Ahmednagar, Ambala, and Rawalpindi.

 During the Second World War, he fought with his unit on the Allied side against the Axis powers in Egypt, Cyprus, and Mesopotamia (modern-day Iraq).

-While serving in Cyprus during WWII, he beat and tied up a British Army Officer for abusing and mistreating Indian soldiers serving under British command.
-The British officer in question, a Captain, used to refer to Indian soldiers as "Bloody Indians".
-Since the British Indian Empire was at war and prosecuting Habibullah Khan would have resulted in a possible mutiny by Indian soldiers, who respected him highly, no action was taken against him and, in fact, probably for keeping the Indian soldiers loyal, he was commended for doing what he did.

-Later, in another instance, whilst serving in Mesopotamia, he chastised Indian soldiers for tolerating the substandard food that was being served to them, which was overheard by one Non-Commissioned Officer, a Subedar, who reported his comments to the British command.
-Seeking to avoid provoking the Indian soldiers, the British command did not take action against him.

 At the end of the Second World War, after he returned to Rawalpindi, his critical attitude towards the British was taken notice of and he was asked to resign from the British Indian Army, which he refused to do and asked to be court-martialed if he was guilty of an offence.
 He was, therefore, court-martialled in 1946 on charges of "seditious behaviour", but not before giving a speech before the Field General Court Martial and telling them "if the Crown cannot respect the soldiers serving under its command, then the days of the British Empire are over."